openharmony/docs/en/application-dev/reference/apis/js-apis-useriam-userauth.md

 getAuthenticator(): Authenticator

 > **NOTE**<br>
-> This API is not longer maintained since API version 8.
-You are advised to use [constructor](#constructor8).
+> This API is deprecated since API version 8.
+You are advised to use [constructor](#constructordeprecated).

 Obtains an **Authenticator** object for user authentication.